-A PowerPoint presentation titled "Growing Flowering Plants That are Safe for Pollinators in the Yard and Garden" by David Smitley, a professor of entomology at Michigan State University who works closely with the turfgrass, nursery and floriculture industries on solving insect pest problems, includes neonics (as they are often called) in a timeline that traces the decline in honeybees.
+In a 2014 report, David Smitley — a professor of entomology at Michigan State University who works with horticulture industries on solving insect pest problems — included neonics in a timeline tracing the decline of honeybees.

-According to the PowerPoint, honeybee decline began in the 1950s and sharply increased when parasitic mites were introduced into the United States around 1987.
-The neonicotinoid class of pesticides were introduced in 1994, but the rate of honey bee decline, while continuing, did not immediately get worse.
+According to Smitley, honeybee decline began in the 1950s and sharply increased when parasitic mites were introduced into the United States around 1987.
+The neonicotinoid class of pesticides were introduced in 1994, but the rate of honeybee decline, while continuing, did not immediately get worse.

-The rallying point against neonicotinoids for anti-pesticide activists occurred on June 2013 when 50,000 bees died in the parking lot of a Target store in Wilsonville, Oregon, near the Xerces Society headquarters.
+A turning point for neonicotinoid awareness occurred in June 2013, when 50,000 bees died in the parking lot of a Target store in Wilsonville, Oregon, near the Xerces Society headquarters.
 Scott Hoffman Black, executive director of the Xerces Society, said he confirmed the bees died from being sprayed with an insecticide that contained the neonicotinoid dinotefuran.
-He claimed the label instructions for using the pesticide were not followed.
+He claimed the label instructions weren't followed.

-In May 2014, a Harvard School of Public Health study linked low doses of neonicotinoids to colony collapse disorder, which was widely reported by the media.
-Additional studies produced mixed results with the conclusion that pesticides, including neonicotinoids, may have an impact on bee decline but the primary causes remained the varroa mite, lack of food and other causes.
+In 2014, a Harvard School of Public Health study linked low doses of neonicotinoids to colony collapse disorder.
+Additional studies produced mixed results regarding pesticides' impact on bee declines, and also pointed to other factors such as the varroa mite and insufficient food sources.

 How do pollinators absorb neonicotinoids?

-Bees can absorb neonics in several ways.
-One is by drinking nectar or by transferring pollen.
-Another is through a process called guttation, which is the act of a plant sweating.
+Bees can absorb neonics in several ways, such as by drinking nectar or transferring pollen.
+Another is a process called guttation, or the act of a plant sweating.